Thurning Mill

 Jack Wheatley and daughter on the millpool c.1910

 The mill took its water from a large almost lake-like mill pond covering several acres, which by the 1970s was almost completely grown over.
-As there was relatively little water available, best use of the resource was made by channelling the water through a narrow gap into the maximum drop available.
-As a result Thurning Mill had the largest diameter waterwheel in the county - 30 feet although it was only 2 feet wide.
-In times of excessive water, any overspill was allowed to bypass the mill via a small underground tunnel that emptied into the beck below the mill.
+As there was relatively little water available, best use of the resource was made by channeling the water through a narrow gap into the maximum drop available for an undershot wheel, with the water coming in just beneath the axle.
+As a result Thurning Mill had the largest diameter waterwheel in the county - 30 feet, although it was only 2 feet wide.
+In times of excessive water or when a bypass was required, this was effected via a small underground tunnel that emptied into the beck below the mill.

 Thurning c.1912